scottquach/Canvas-Assignments-Transfer-For-Todoist/README.md

 ### Easy Run

-Easy run allows all configuration to be done inside of the program, avoiding the hassle of editing the api_keys file directly.
+Easy run allows all configuration to be done inside of the program, avoiding the hassle of creating the config file directly.
 Just install the dependencies and follow the instructions on screen.

+- Obtain your API Keys for Todoist and Canvas
+- On Canvas desktop go to settings and click on ```New Access Token``` under Approved Integrations
+- On Todoist desktop go to settings and the API token will be listed under the ```Integrations Tab```.
+You can also generate an application-specific token at https://developer.todoist.com/appconsole.html
 - Install required packages with `pip install -r requirements.txt`
 - Run `python easy_run.py` and follow up the settings